Read Time: 5 minutes

 Many writers try to address a weak protagonist by simply adding more backstory or details about the character’s appearance, hobbies, or past experiences.
 They may also try to make the protagonist unique by giving them unusual abilities or quirks.

-This can work to some degree, however, these additions often fail to address the core issue if they don’t explore the character’s motivations, desires, and conflicts.
+This can work to some degree, however, these extras often fail to address the core issue if they don’t explore the character’s motivations, desires, and conflicts.

-Because Lucy’s rapid transformation from an ordinary person to an all-powerful being doesn’t allow the audience to witness her struggle and adaptation to her newfound abilities, making her journey less emotionally compelling.
+Basically, Lucy’s rapid transformation from an ordinary person to an all-powerful being doesn’t allow the audience to witness her struggle and adaptation to her newfound abilities.

 Why These Attempts Often Fall Short